luoqiaoen/matlab_pvcam64/README.md

 deleted pv_icl(not needed for my project), and replaced all 32bit library with 64bit library from Photometrics (Currently PVCAM 3.1). exchange boolean to rs_bool for Visual Studio complier.

-Sample Compile code in MATLAB terminal, under the directory: mex pvcam64.lib pvcamopen.c pvcamutil.c
+Compile in MATLAB terminal, under the directory:

+mex pvcam64.lib pvcamopen.c pvcamutil.c

-tested on CoolSNAP HQ, PRIME M and Retiga LUMO
+tested on CoolSNAP HQ, Retiga LUMO and PRIME M

 For PRIME and PVCAM 3.1, meta is enabled, current files can be directly used for PRIME, adaptation may be needed for older cameras.

-As my application does not need advanced features, the codes written are quite bare-boned, but should have provided sufficient examples to help users make full use of the current PVCAM SDK.
+As my application does not really need advanced features, the codes written are quite bare-boned, but should have provided sufficient examples to help users make full use of the current PVCAM SDK.